IntelligentCrowd: Mobile Crowdsensing via Multi-Agent Reinforcement Learning: Discussion and Conclusion

 Driven by the explosion of smart devices (e.g., smartphones and wearable devices), mobile crowdsensing~(MCS)~\cite{ganti2011mobile} has emerged as a promising sensing paradigm for data collection.
-A typical MCS system outsources small sensing tasks to a large crowd of device users to take advantages of sensing and computing power of mobile devices.
-Smart devices are often equipped with built-in sensors including but not limited to GPS, camera, gyroscope, and accelerometer, and thus can accomplish various social and commercial tasks for different applications, such as traffic reporting, environment monitoring, social interactions, and e-business~\cite{ganti2011mobile}.
-In practice, mobilesensing participants face great uncertainties from the sensing environment and its interactions with the MCS service provider and other participants.
+A typical MCS system outsources small sensing tasks to a large crowd of device users to leverage sensing and computing power of mobile devices.
+Smart devices are often equipped with built-in sensors, including but not limited to GPS, camera, gyroscope, and accelerometer, and thus can accomplish various social and commercial tasks for different applications, such as traffic reporting, environment monitoring, social interactions, and e-business~\cite{ganti2011mobile}.
+In practice, mobile sensing participants face great uncertainties from the sensing environment and its interactions with the MCS service provider and other participants.
+In the localization task, each mobile participant senses stochastic location signals, while it is interesting to investigate how all participants can jointly complete the sensing task.
 This paper aims to understand how participants can make optimal sensing decisions against uncertainties.
 We model the participants' interactions using Markov decision processes~(MDPs), and develop a multi-agent reinforcement learning~(MARL) algorithm-\emph{IntelligentCrowd} for all MCS participants to learn optimal sensing policies simultaneously.